 Table 5.
-Jira change log textual fields
+Jira change log text fields

-After a thorough check of these fields, it was revealed that 'summary', 'description', 'Comment', 'Acceptance Criteria', 'Migration Impact', 'QA Test Plan', 'Out of Scope' were the ones that were surely holding the useful textual data, so this research will be focused on these.
-In total, there are 8578 rows where these fields are filled.

-Additionally, an Jira user may submit a change of the textual value into one column multiple times.
+Additionally, a cleaning step to avoid duplicated text was performed since a JIRA user may submit a change of the textual value into one column multiple times.
 For example, one can write the half of the description in the description text.
 Then, after a while when one realizes the data was partial, they can input the full description text.
-In such case, there will be two records of `description` field change in the changelog dataset, whle the last edit is the only complete and thus sufficient for this research, while the very first edit is the partial copy of the last one, which is on one hand, a duplicate, and on the other hand, an incorrect/insufficient edit of the data.
+In such case, there will be two records of `description` field change in the changelog dataset, while the last edit is the only complete and thus sufficient for this research, while the very first edit is the partial copy of the last one, which is on one hand, a duplicate, and on the other hand, an incorrect/insufficient edit of the data.
 Possibility of such duplicates/incorrect data has to be avoided.
 It is necessary to include only one edit on each task field for each user.
-Therefore, the following technique was applied: the calculation logic is defined to take the latest one change of the task field by user, and the latest one will be calcualted from the `created` column value.
+Therefore, the following technique was applied: the calculation logic is defined to take the latest one change of the task field by user, and the latest one will be calculated from the `created` column value.

-After taking the latest edits, detecting the textual fields, and filtering the changelog respectively, analysis of the set text values has shown, that there is a need of text cleaning from technical terms and automatically generated snippets copied form the various software logs or editors, as it is described in the beginning of this chapter.
+Considering the fact that this study analyses data from software projects repositories, the text written by developers contain many technical terms, and in many cases, just a copy of the code snippet of a certain programming language, error code and syntax, system logs, stack traces, technical commands, or other technically formatted texts. for this reason, several text-cleaning activities are performed to get only the meaningful textual inputs that were handwritten by the developers.
+The cleaning steps include deleting of the standard code snippets and commands, cleaning the text from special characters and tags, removing the texts with system logs.
+The full list of cleaning steps are given in Appendix II.